PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

 Each range band has an inner and outer boundary, and anything whose distance from the character falls within those two boundaries is within that band.
 Range bands, from closest to farthest, are:

-• Personal: Personal range is within arm’s reach of a character, or close enough to physically strike with a hand weapon.
+ -  Personal: Personal range is within arm’s reach of a character, or close enough to physically strike with a hand weapon.
 Characters must be within personal range of one another to engage in physical contact, whether consensual (e.g., first aid) or hostile (e.g., a knife fight).

- •Gunfighting: Gunfighting range is from just outside arm’s reach to 7 meters.
+ - Gunfighting: Gunfighting range is from just outside arm’s reach to 7 meters.
 According to law enforcement statistics, this is the range within which the vast majority of modern handgun combat occurs.

-•Close Quarters Battle (CQB): CQB range begins at 7 meters and extends to 25 meters, which makes it the maximum range at which most combat within buildings or large vehicles will occur.
+ - Close Quarters Battle (CQB): CQB range begins at 7 meters and extends to 25 meters, which makes it the maximum range at which most combat within buildings or large vehicles will occur.

- •Tight: Tight range is from 25 to 100 meters, the range at which most gunfights occur within cities, jungles, and other outdoor areas that tightly restrict movement and lines of sight.
+ - Tight: Tight range is from 25 to 100 meters, the range at which most gunfights occur within cities, jungles, and other outdoor areas that tightly restrict movement and lines of sight.
 In the Tight range band and under normal field conditions the human eye will pick a human-sized target out of its surroundings more than 90% of the time.

- • Medium: The range that most military-scale combats will occur in surroundings with a moderate degree of cover and terrain complications.
+ - Medium: The range that most military-scale combats will occur in surroundings with a moderate degree of cover and terrain complications.
  The Medium range band extends from 100to 200 meters.
 This is the practical limit at which the unaided eye can discern significant details of a subject.
 Under normal field conditions, an average observer will discern a standing human target about 50% of the time at Medium range.

-•Open: As the name implies, the Open range band encompasses the ranges at which most infantry actions take place in open terrain with minimal contours: 200 to 400 meters.
+ - Open: As the name implies, the Open range band encompasses the ranges at which most infantry actions take place in open terrain with minimal contours: 200 to 400 meters.
 Visual observation normally encounters minimal penalties at these distances.
 Under normal field conditions, an average observer will discern a standing human target about 15% of the time at Open range.

- • Sniping: The range band from 400 to 800 meters is the province of long-range weapons.
+ - Sniping: The range band from 400 to 800 meters is the province of long-range weapons.
 Visual observation can be significantly impaired at these distances.
 Under normal field conditions, the unaided human eye has less than a 5% chance of detecting standing human targets at Sniping range.
 Ranged attacks without magnifying optics are effectively impossible.

-•Extreme: From 800 to 1,600 meters, only the longest-ranged firearms have a chance of hitting man-sized objects.
+ - Extreme: From 800 to 1,600 meters, only the longest-ranged firearms have a chance of hitting man-sized objects.
 Unaided visual observation is limited to simple shapes and major details, and the naked eye cannot effectively discern a human target.

 ## Range Bands and Weapons